-Application : Applied Frankriger († 191 Explanation on : The Board Chairman's role includes: application of the practice providing leadership at the Board level in ensuring the Board is able to effectively discharge its responsibilities; setting the tone for the Board discussions and deliberations with a view to promoting effective decision-making by encouraging active participation and dissenting views to be freely expressed.
-He also ensures Board decisions are made on a sound and well- informed basis; setting the tone for the Company's values and standards to ensure the obligations to its shareholders and other stakeholders are understood and met; • together with the Board, reviewing the organisational structure including the composition of Board Committees to ascertain if it serves the needs of the Company and Board; • setting the Board agenda with input and advice from the Chief Executive Officer ("CEO") (with primary focus on strategy, value creation, governance and accountability) and the Company Secretaries and ensuring timely flow of high quality supporting information; working together with the Board and based on the work of the Board Committees, determine the nature and extent of risk appetite of the Group; working with the Board in ensuring there is a proper selection, assessment and training programmes for the Directors; together with the other Board Members monitoring the implementation of Board decisions and directions and performance of Management; • leading the Board in establishing and monitoring good corporate governance practices and systems in the Company including facilitating the Board annual evaluation exercise and ongoing education programme for Directors; and • ensuring effective communication with stakeholders and that their views are communicated to the Board.
+Application : Applied Explanation on : The Board Chairman's role includes: application of the practice • providing leadership at the Board level in ensuring the Board is able to effectively discharge its responsibilities; able to enectively discharge its responsibilities; setting the tone for the Board discussions and deliberations with a view to promoting effective decision-making by encouraging active participation and dissenting views to be freely expressed.
+He also ensures Board decisions are made on a sound and well-informed basis; setting the tone for the Company's values and standards to ensure the obligations to its shareholders and other stakeholders are understood and met; together with the Board, reviewing the organisational structure including the composition of Board Committees to ascertain if it serves the needs of the Company and Board; setting the Board agenda with input and advice from the Chief Executive Officer ("CEO") (with primary focus on strategy, value creation, governance and accountability) and the Company Secretaries and ensuring timely flow of high quality supporting information; working together with the Board and based on the work of the Board Committees, determine the nature and extent of risk appetite of the Group; working with the Board in ensuring there is a proper selection, assessment and training programmes for the Directors; together with the other Board Members monitoring the implementation of Board decisions and directions and performance of Management; leading the Board annual evaluation exercise and ongoing education programme for Directors; and ensuring effective communication with stakeholders and that their views are communicated to the Board.
 He also presides over shareholder meetings and represents the Company at certain key events.
-The role of the Chairman is detailed in Appendix A of the Board Charter.
 Explanation for : departure Not applicable

 Large companies are required to complete the columns below.
 Non-large companies are encouraged to complete the columns below.

-Measure :
+Measure

-Timeframe :
+Timeframe